|

 continued improvement.
 The appropriate mix of support will depend upon the region, its community character, and its own

-governance and funding systems.
-We are not locked into any single model.
+We are not locked into any single sustainability model.

-Each Commons Community has its own database and domain website, and a common software infrastructure.
+Each Commons Community has its own database and website domain, and a common software infrastructure.
 We lean

 internal governance and self-definition.
 Our decentralized model is designed to do